 People were happy with the care they received and felt the staff had the right skills and knowledge.
-Feedback included, "The care is excellent" and, "I cannot fault them at all."
-One person added that the staff had helped them to be independent and stated, "I have improved since they have been coming in.
-They do all I need to have done and when I needed the care it was there."
+Feedback included, "The care is very good, I have no complaints" and, "The staff know what to do and I only have to ask."